arewm/designsec/README.md

 # design-sec

-Help in the translation from a design document to implementation, specifically taking into account security and usability concerns.
+This tool is intended to help the translation from a design document to implementation, specifically taking into account security and usability concerns.

 ## High level design

-Django backend

-Either a function to generate the HTML for each sort method or a JQuery method to reorganize the elements based on the category they belong to.
+Django backend to display sorted recommendation reports for individual projects.
+If someone tries to access an invalid project id, they will be shown all possible recommendations.

+There is also an admin interface to allow reports and recommendations to be created and edited easier.

 Each report will have:
 * A brief description of the design
 * A brief description of the threat model
 * The contact person for the project on the KNOX SECURITY team
-* A list containing all elements that should be focused on
+* A list containing all recommendations that should be focused on

-There will be an admin interface where a specific report can be generated.
-Once a report is generated, it will be assigned a unique ID to be accessed statically.
-If someone tries to access an invalid report (including no report), all elements will be displayed.
-The admin interface will also allow custom elements to be generated.

-*Using JQuery will be better so the admin interface can also be rearranged while keeping the selections*

 Potential sorting features are:
 * Development process
 * Code location
+* Vulnerability of protocols -- no replay, sensitive to sequence of inputs
+* Hardware/firmware recommendations
+* Server/VM recommendations
+* Usability
 * ??

+Long-term features
+* Integrate into some tracking software to link to bugs found
+* Allow suggested recommendations to be predicted based on a probabilistic model
+* Comment functionality for user and admin
+* Attach files to a recommendation
+* Let recommendations be customized for a specific project without having to create a new one